THE BEST FACIAL CLEANSER

 - Numbers of ingredients: More than 25 ingredients ? it is a no-no. Formulations with a few ingredients (and natural!) can be efficient.
 A simple look over the ingredients list (or with an app!) and you’ll be able to tell straight away if one of the key ingredients is not naturally-derived.

-Over the past years, face wipes had been very trendy.
-But they shouldn’t be regularly used in lieu of washing your face with a cleanser and water.
 “I do not recommend them often due to excess trash for the environment; And even though [face wipes are] convenient for many, the majority are made out from plastic, and contain at least 1 or 2 preservatives.

 Phenoxyethanol is one of them.
 When you’re checking ingredient lists, you may find phenoxyethanol in certain moisturizers, eyeshadows, foundations, sunscreens, conditioners, mascaras, eyeliners, shampoos, hair dyes, lip balms, eye makeup, face wash, baby wipes, baby lotions, shaving creams, deodorants, and more — the list really does go on.